-The Reserve Bank primarily imposes its policies (which are set out in the Reserve Bank's Banking Supervision Handbook and can be found on the Reserve Bank's website) through the conditions of registration of each registered bank.
-The Reserve Bank can impose or vary conditions of registration on seven days' notice.
-The Reserve Bank's standard conditions of registration are set out in appendix one of BS1 in the Reserve Bank's Banking Supervision Handbook and include minimum capital adequacy and liquidity requirements, limits on related party exposure and conducting non-financial activities and requirements relating to the corporate governance of the registered bank.
+The RBNZ primarily imposes its policies (which are set out in the bank prudential requirement documents (formerly called the Banking Supervision Handbook) on the RBNZ's website) through the conditions of registration of each registered bank.
+The RBNZ can impose or vary conditions of registration on seven days' notice.
+The RBNZ's standard conditions of registration are set out in appendix one of BS1 on the RBNZ's website and include minimum capital adequacy and liquidity requirements, limits on related party exposure and conducting non-financial activities and requirements relating to the corporate governance of the registered bank.
 Banks that become systematically important (ie the bank's New Zealand liabilities exceed NZ\$15b) are subject to additional requirements.

-Registered banks must also publish quarterly disclosure statements and the credit rating of the registered bank.
+Registered banks must also publish six monthly disclosure statements as set by Order in Council and the credit rating of the registered bank.